 - Quick-dry spackle

 The spackle types listed above have different drying times.
-When learning how to spackle, it would help if you understood which spackle type is best suited for a task.
-You will discover which spackle is best for small drywall holes, more significant repairs, and other tasks.
+Learning how to spackle would help if you understood which spackle type is best suited for a task.
+You will discover which spackle is best for small drywall holes, more significant repairs, and other charges.

 1) Standard Spackle